mirage/qubes-mirage-firewall/README.md

 ## Build from source

-Create a new Fedora-29 AppVM (or reuse an existing one).
+Create a new Fedora-30 AppVM (or reuse an existing one).
+In the Qube's Settings (Basic / Disk storage), increase the private storage max size from the default 2048 MiB to 4096 MiB.
 Open a terminal.
-Note that you may need more than the default 2GB (2048MB) of storage in the private image of the AppVM, so you may need to increase the size in the Qube's Settings.

 Clone this Git repository and run the `build-with-docker.sh` script: